drug-design/course/docs/chapters/structure-activity-relationships.md

 ### Amines

-In aqueous solution all amines can exist in an ionic form, however the quaternary ammonium bases are the most strongly ionized.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/amines-5b6fa34d'><i class='fa fa-play' aria-hidden='true'></i></button>In aqueous solution all amines can exist in an ionic form, however the quaternary ammonium bases are the most strongly ionized.
 Unless the structure of the complex with the receptor is known, it is not easy to prove the existence of salt-bridge interactions simply by preparing analog compounds that do not have the amine moiety.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.